SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

      - area_penalty_multiplier: At the moment, constraints on the states are added as a penalty in the predicted cost trajectory.
 The value of this penalty is the area of the predicted state distribution that violate the constraints.
 This penalty is multiplied by this parameter

 - params_train: parameters used for the training of the gaussian processes hyper parameters, done in a parallel process
-    - lr_train learning rate
+    - lr_train: learning rate
-    - n_iter_train": number of training iteration
+    - n_iter_train: number of training iteration
     - train_every_n_points: training will occur at constant time interval.
 This parameter set the frequency of training process in number of time steps
     - clip_grad_value: maximum value of the gradient of the trained parameters, for more stability
     - print_train: if set to 1, the values optimized will be printed during training